rhodyprog4ds/BrownFall22/_sources/syllabus/achmd.md

 - [ ] apply at least three performance metrics to models
+- [ ] apply metrics to subsets of data
-- [ ] choose at least one appropriate metric for each modeling task
+- [ ] apply disparity metrics
 - [ ] interpret at least three metrics